sedos-project/organization/docs/visitor/model/results.md

 - Make sure that the units of the selected data match

 - If you only want to represent input or output data and not both, make sure to select no_input/no_output, otherwise they will be considered in the diagram

+- for bar and line plots: make sure to change the x- and y-axis to the right value you want to plot

 # Results